goinvo/InvoPlaybook/_posts/2014-04-15-prototyping.md

 When building a prototype with the goal of the client using it for demos to customers, **it is critical to work with the client to define the story or stories they will tell while using the prototype**.
 When scoping the prototype, the story will be used to decide what is critical to nail, what can be faked, and what doesn't need to be included.

 ### Goal: Identify Technical Feasibility
-If your goal is to test the technical feasibility of a design (or a portion of a design), it is important to make sure you have a good understanding of
+If your goal is to test the technical feasibility of a design (or a portion of a design), it is important to make sure you have a good understanding of what the final technology stack might look like.
+Is there an API?
+Is it a native application?
+It is going to be built in the style of a single page application?

 ## Determine the Scope